willingc/willing-consulting-2022/docs/blog/posts/2015/2015-03-04-building-a-better-community.md

 ---
-title: "Building a better community"
 date: 2015-03-04
-excerpt: "Why I gave a $2048 donation to Fab Lab San Diego"
+authors: willingc
 tags: [fablabsd, fablab, outreach]
 ---

+# Building a better community

-### Why I gave a $2048 donation to Fab Lab San Diego
+## Why I gave a $2048 donation to Fab Lab San Diego

 **Watching someone bring their idea to life is an amazing reward.**